What happens if you do not pay taxes in the United States

-Each time a person receives a W-2 tax form 1099 or another, the IRS receives a copy, and their computers analyze who has not submitted the tax return.
-If you owe a refund, the IRS is not particularly worried about whether you will file your return documents.
-After 3 years, you will no longer be entitled to it.
+Every time a person receives a W-2, a 1099 or other tax form, the IRS receives a copy, and the agency's computers analyze who hasn't filed a tax return.
+If you are owed a refund, the IRS doesn't really care if you file for a refund.
+After 3 years you will no longer be eligible for it.

 The system marks the tax payer a checkbox if he owes money to the IRS.
 However, further action may take several years, says Jonathan Boches of Tax Defense Network.
 The IRS may be interested in you selling a property, borrowing or buying shares.

-The IRS rarely sends those who evade taxes to jail.
-This is evidenced by Cindy Hockenberry of the National Association of Tax Specialists.
-All because of the fact that if you are put in jail, you will not be able to work, and the IRS will not be able to get the money owed to it from your salary.
+The IRS very rarely sends tax evaders to jail.
+Cindy Hockenberry of the National Association of Tax Professionals says so.
+And only because if you go to jail, you won't be able to work, and the Internal Revenue Service won't be able to collect the money owed to it from your paycheck.

 A lot of paper work

 When the IRS finds out that you owe money, it automatically generates a tax return for each year in arrears.
 Then the service sends you an invoice; if you do not respond quickly, the process of seizing your assets begins.

 The IRS probably will not include all deductions to which you are entitled.
 Complicated tax issues can take more than a year, says Jerry Love, an accountant and financier.

 You have to do much more than you thought.

 If you owe money to the state, you will have to pay it back, not forgetting interest and penalties.
 If you don't pay your taxes, the IRS charges you up to 25% of what you owe, plus an additional 25% for paying your bill on time.